Ofenhed/WebauthnAccounting/README.md

 | ------------| ----------- | -------- | -------- | ------------------------------------- |
 | PRIMARY KEY | UNIQUE NULL | NOT NULL | NOT NULL | NOT NULL REFERENCES(ROW_SIGNATURE.ID) |

 The database should be set up in such a way that a self signed (where `SIGNATURE.SIGN_KEY_ID` equals `KEY_ID`) row cannot be added by the database user, so that it can only be setup during first installation.
 In this example table, the `WEBAUTHN_TOKEN` is invalidated by setting the `KEY_ID` to `NULL`.
 This makes it so that data can still be validated, but new Webauthn requests cannot be performed.
+Note that the `KEY_ID` can be recovered by looking at a matching `ROW_SIGNATURE.RESPONSE`.

 ### Signed actions
 All security critical actions in the database must be verifiable to a user.
 For this reason, Webauthn keys must be immutable and bound to a user.
 Removal of Webauthn keys must be performed as a flag on the row, and not by actually removing it.